Curriculum

 While the beginning of the curriculum follows a usual phonics structure, the program differs from most phonics offerings in ways that align better with fundamental principles of literacy acquisition.
 Rules are used to organize the lessons, but they are not taught explicitly.
 Metalinguistic concepts like "short vs long vowels" are completely avoided because they confuse students and fluent readers do not use them to read.

 Instead, the concept of orthographic mapping is central to this stage.
 Orthographic mapping is the process by which previously unfamiliar words become instantly recognizable.
 Without ensuring this level of automaticity, students struggle to read fluently and spend precious cognitive resources on decoding tasks.
-For a much more detailed explanation of these concepts, please refer to the pedagogy document.
+For a much more detailed explanation of these concepts, please refer to the pedagogy document and the word courses section of the manual.

 Each lesson in this stage comes in pairs: a reading lesson tests the student's ability to instantly read them and a dictation lesson tests their ability to quickly and accurately spell them.

-After each word course follows a course that asks the student to read sentences that include the words introduced in the previous lesson.
-For example, after a course that introduced words like "mom", "their", "bought", and "bottle", the corresponding sentence course will include sentences like "their mom brought dinner", "I bought three bottles", etc. As the curriculum progresses, the sentences also increase in syntactic complexity to gently introduce students to more complex structures in preparation for reading real texts.
+After each word course follows a course that asks the student to read and write sentences that include the words introduced in the previous lesson.
+For example, after a course that introduced words like "mom", "their", "bought", and "bottle", the corresponding sentence course will include sentences like "Their mom brought dinner.", "I bought three bottles.", etc. As the curriculum progresses, the sentences also increase in syntactic complexity to gently introduce students to more complex structures in preparation for reading real texts.

 After a sufficient number of spelling patterns have been introduced, the next stage introduces texts of various types in ordering level of difficulty.
 The texts are varied across types (news, articles, fiction, poetry, essays), subjects (history, economics, philosophy), regions, eras, and more.
 Texts are annotated to carefully introduce background knowledge needed for comprehension.
 By the end of the levels, students will be reading college-level material and beyond.
 This stage includes only reading lessons.